Trump Set To Deliver Address As Coronavirus Deemed A Pandemic

 Stocks took a nosedive on Wednesday, with the Dow Jones Industrial Average slumping 5.9%.
 The slide moved the market decline from a correction to a bear market, which traders usually define as a drop of 20% or more from a recent high point.
 It marks the first time since the 2008 financial crisis that the Dow dipped into bear market territory.

-Outside of Wall Street, as the coronavirus increasingly disrupts daily American life — from school cancellations, companies pushing employees to work from home and cities banning large public gatherings — the Trump administration and Congress are rushing to unveil counter measures.
+Outside Wall Street, as the coronavirus increasingly disrupts daily American life — from school cancellations to companies pushing employees to work from home to cities banning large public gatherings — the Trump administration and Congress are rushing to unveil countermeasures.

-Trump said earlier this week that the stimulus plan could include payroll tax relief for hourly wage workers to shore up the economy.
-That proposal is facing stiff resistance from congressional Democrats, who argue a a payroll tax break would help the wealthiest Americans the most.
+Trump said this week that the stimulus plan could include payroll tax relief for hourly wage workers to shore up the economy.
+That proposal is facing stiff resistance from congressional Democrats, who argue that a payroll tax break would help the wealthiest Americans the most.

 Instead, Democrats are pushing paid sick leave, expanded unemployment assistance and food assistance.

-At a meeting on Wednesday with bankers about how the outbreak was impacting the financial sector, Trump, who was repeatedly downplayed the severity of coronavirus, suggested that the U.S. was blinded by how rapidly the virus was spreading.
+At a meeting on Wednesday with bankers about how the outbreak is impacting the financial sector, Trump, who has repeatedly downplayed the severity of the coronavirus, suggested that the U.S. was blinded by how rapidly the virus is spreading.

 "We're having to fix a problem that four weeks ago nobody thought would be a problem," Trump said.

-Whatever shape the economic response take, the nation's top infectious disease experts are cautioning that the the number of cases and fatalities linked to coronavirus in the U.S. are expected to keep rising.
+Whatever shape the economic response takes, the nation's top infectious disease experts are cautioning that the number of cases and fatalities linked to the coronavirus in the U.S. are expected to keep rising.

 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said federal officials are working to stay ahead of the virus, but efforts have been complicated by the number of infected people entering the country after visiting other parts of the world.